-• Any child who needs additional practice has daily Keep-up support, taught by a fully trained adult.
-Keep-up lessons match the structure of class teaching, and use the same

-- procedures, resources and mantras, but in smaller steps with more repetition, so that every child secures their learning. - We timetable daily phonics lessons for any child in Year 2 or 3 who is not fully fluent at reading or has not passed the Phonics Screening Check.
-These children urgently need to catch up, so the gap between themselves and their peers does not widen.
-We use the Little Wandle Letters and Sounds Revised assessments to identify the gaps in their phonic knowledge and teach to these using the Keep-up resources - at pace. - If any child in Year 3 to 6 has gaps in their phonic knowledge when reading or writing, we plan phonics 'catch-up' lessons to address specific reading/writing gaps.
+- Any child who needs additional practice has daily keep-up support, taught by a fully trained adult.
+Keep-up sessions match the structure of class teaching, and use the same procedures, resources and mantras, but in smaller steps with more repetition, so that every child secures their learning. - We timetable daily phonics lessons for any child in Year 2 or 3 who is not fully fluent at reading or has not passed the Phonics Screening Check.
+These children urgently need to catch up so the gap between themselves and their peers does not widen.
+We use the Little Wandle Letters and Sounds Revised assessments to identify the gaps in their phonic knowledge and teach to these using the keep-up resources at pace. - If any child in Year 3 to 6 has gaps in their phonic knowledge when reading or writing, we plan phonics 'catch-up' lessons to address specific reading/writing gaps.
 These short, sharp lessons last 10 minutes and take place at least three times a week.
+For these sessions, we use the Little Wandle Rapid Catch-up.